syncfusion/ej2-react-docs/src/charts/bullet-chart/data-label.md

 # Data Label

-Data label can be added to a bullet-chart feature bars by enabling the `enable` option in the dataLabel.
-By default,the labels will arrange smartly without overlapping.
+Data Labels are used to identify the value of actual bar in the Bullet Chart component.
+The Data Labels will be shown by specifying the [`dataLabel`](https://ej2.syncfusion.com/react/documentation/api/bullet-chart/#datalabel) setting's [`enable`](https://ej2.syncfusion.com/react/documentation/api/bullet-chart/bulletDataLabelModel/#enable) property to **true**.

 {% tab template="bullet-chart/working-with-data/local-data", sourceFiles="app/**/*.tsx", compileJsx=true %}